SystemsApproach/ops/preface.rst

 Acknowledgements
 ------------------

-The software described in this book is due to the hard work of the Open Networking Foundation (ONF) engineering team and the open source community that worked with them to build the *Aether* edge cloud.
+*Aether*, the example edge cloud this book uses to illustrate how to operationalize a cloud, was built by the Open Networking Foundation (ONF) engineering team and the open source community that worked with them.
 We acknowledge their contributions, with a special thank-you to Hyunsun Moon, Sean Condon, and HungWei Chiu for their significant contributions to Aether's control and management platform, and to Oguz Sunay for his influence on Aether's overall design.
 Suchitra Vemuri's insights into testing and quality assurance were also invaluable.

 The ONF is no longer active, but Aether continues as an open source